David Chase Is Shedding New Light On When The Sopranos Blacked Out

 Moments later, the screen goes black.
 “Don’t Stop Believin’” is cut off so abruptly that many viewers believed they were experiencing a cable outage.
 It remained that way for 11 seconds before the credits rolled, a curious void of content that quickly became one of the most infamous endings to a series in the history of television.
 As far as fans were concerned, creator David Chase may or may not have whacked Tony, but he definitely whacked them.

 When Chase was growing up in Clifton, New Jersey, in the 1950s, his father owned a hardware store, and his business partner had a son.
 The son’s cousins had an unusual family name—Soprano—that stuck with Chase for decades.
-After duties on episodic television like The Rockford Files and Northern Exposure, Chase stumbled onto an idea about a mobster who was in therapy.
+After writing for episodic television like The Rockford Files and Northern Exposure, Chase came up with an idea for his own series about a mobster who was in therapy.
 After Fox and other networks passed, The Sopranos landed at HBO in 1999.

 While it ran for eight years, there were just six seasons; Chase didn’t produce material for air in either 2003 or 2005, nor did he have any desire to overstay his welcome.
 In 2006, the network aired the first 12 episodes of a planned 21-episode final season.
 Although it was a long march to the finish line, speculation ran rampant over how Tony's story would conclude.